2004 Venezuelan recall referendum

 The Venezuelan recall referendum of 15 August 2004 was a referendum to determine whether Hugo Chávez, then President of Venezuela, should be recalled from office.
 The recall referendum was announced on 8 June 2004 by the National Electoral Council (CNE) after the Venezuelan opposition succeeded in collecting the number of signatures required by the 1999 Constitution to effect a recall.
 The result of the referendum was not to recall Chávez (59% no).

 The opposition Coordinadora Democrática declared that fraud had taken place and published a preliminary report supporting the conclusions.
 The Carter Center, the electoral observers and other analysts denied fraud, saying the referendum was performed in a free and fair manner.
 The Carter Center released a paper and statistical analysis at the request of the NGO Súmate to evaluate a study by Ricardo Hausmann and Roberto Rigobon, reaffirming the center's original conclusions.
-Statistical evaluations published in 2006 and 2011 have argued that fraud was committed, but this is contested by organizations that observed the election, such as the Carter Center.
+Later statistical re-evaluations published in 2006 and 2011 have argued that fraud was committed, but this is contested by organizations that actually observed the election, such as the Carter Center.